All of it is a form of communication. All of it tells a story. But are the stories being told?

 Our children and adults have the right to be seen and heard in Washington.
 Our caregivers are also affected by autism, and they deserve a voice and a presence even if they cannot physically be there.

 It’s time to show — not tell – the struggles our community members face.

-Here’s how you can help us make real progress in 2013:
+Here’s how you can help us make real progress:

 - Send us your videos to share with autism’s federal decision-makers.

 - The videos can be 30 seconds to 3 minutes long.

 - For smaller video files (under 15 MB), email to email@example.com.